 Additional programmes in school

 Listed below is a brief overview of the key additional programmes we deliver to support all learners, where appropriate.
-If you wish to discuss your child’s support programmes please do not hesitate to contact the class teacher or AENCO (Additional Educational Needs Co-ordinator) Mrs Wright.
+If you wish to discuss your child’s support programmes please do not hesitate to contact the class teacher or AENCO (Additional Educational Needs Co-ordinator) Mrs Wickham.

 Dyslexia-friendly classroom practices are reflected throughout the school.
 Staff are supported to ensure they are meeting the needs of dyslexic children and we seek the advice of the Educational Psychology Service where appropriate.
 You can read more about dyslexia by visiting the British Dyslexia Association and you can read their latest newsletter by clicking here.
 Other websites that might prove useful are Kent West Dyslexia Association and Dyslexia Action.

 Dyslexia Provision Map

 Every child has access to Quality First Teaching through which differentiation (matching teaching and learning to the relevant needs and abilities of pupils) will ensure that all pupils have access to a relevant and appropriate curriculum.
 This may take the form of extension (providing challenges which go more deeply into a topic) or enrichment (providing other activities which run alongside the normal curriculum and go more broadly into specific areas of study).
 Teachers use a range of flexible learning and teaching strategies to keep the most able children interested and provide them with challenge, such as higher order thinking skills, questioning, problem solving and independent learning.
 This is supported by individual target setting and appropriate grouping arrangements.

 A speech programme which targets sounds that children have difficulties in producing.
 Children are tested within the school using this specialised computer programme and then the class teacher or teaching assistant delivers the suggested individualised programmes.
 There are occasions when the tests show that a child needs to be referred to a Speech and Language Therapy for additional guidance and/or intervention.